Highly rated local moving companies for Denver to Boston moves

 - Boston’s population is about 6% less than Denver.

-- Boston's public transportation has a score of 9 out of 10 versus Denver's lower score of 8.
+- Boston’s public transportation score of 9 out of 10 is higher than Denver’s score of 8.

-- Boston has a bike-friendliness score 86 out of 100, which means it isn't as accessible to and safe for cyclists as Denver, which has a score of 96 out of 100.
+- Boston has a bike-friendliness score of 86 out of 100, which means it isn’t as accessible or safe for cyclists as Denver, which has a score of 96.

 - Boston’s crime rate is lower than Denver with a score of 39.88 compared to Denver’s 47.84.
 This means that Boston neighborhoods are safer than 39.88% of all U.S. neighborhoods, and Denver neighborhoods are safer than 47.84%.